run-ai/docs/docs/Administrator/Cluster-Setup/customize-cluster-install.md

 ### Review Access Roles

-The default Run:AI installation assumes administrative rights to create its own required access roles.
+The default Run:AI installation assumes administrative rights to create its required access roles.
 You may want to want to provide your IT department with the ability to view and then pre-create these roles.

 If you have not done so before, run: